tanducmai/myportfolio/content/posts/database-relational-concepts.md

 To simplify, a Tuple is a row of data.

-A relation consists of one or more unordered tuples
+A relation consists of one or more unordered tuples.

 Within a relation, every tuple has a fixed number of values, hence the name 'tuple'.